corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 }
 ```

-### De-obfuscation based on configuration directive
+### Deobfuscation based on configuration directive

-When run by a Corda node on a machine with the matching hardware address, the configuration would be
-de-obfuscated on the fly and interpreted like:
+When run by a Corda node or service on a machine with the matching hardware address, the configuration would be deobfuscated on the fly and interpreted as shown in the example below:

 ```json
 {